“Quarantine Vlogs” Are Taking Over YouTube

 Regardless of the approach, these videos are as much a saving grace for the creators as they are for the viewers.
 Nichole and Snyder are more seriously considering careers as YouTubers and influencers now that their primary sources of income are on hold.

-“With an impending recession and frequent cancellation of modeling gigs due to the virus, YouTube may soon become my thing,” Snyder commented.
+“With an impending recession and frequent cancellation of modelling gigs due to the virus, YouTube may soon become my thing,” Snyder commented.

 “I’ve always worked with kids outside of doing YouTube, and right now I’ve been put on leave from everything until this blows over,” Nichole said.
 “So this might be the time to start ‘branding myself,’ as the YouTube gurus would say.”